A DMSA scan is a type of imaging test that uses special equipment to create pictures of part of the kidneys.

 What are gamma rays?

-We are all exposed to ionising radiation – in our homes and workplaces (it is in some construction materials and it seeps from the ground into buildings), when we eat certain foods, and when we take a flight.
+Gamma rays are a type of ionising radiation, a form of energy.
+At high levels, they can be dangerous because they can damage cells, the living parts of the body.
+We are all exposed to ionising radiation – in our homes and workplaces (it is in some construction materials, and it seeps from the ground into buildings), when we eat certain foods, and when we take a flight.
 However, this is at very low levels.

 Are DMSA scans harmful?

-A DMSA scan gives the same amount of radiation (dose) that we would be exposed to in between 6 months and one year.
-The radioisotope that is injected into your child’s body becomes inactive after a few hours and is passed out of his or her body in urine or faeces (poo).
-However, your doctor will carefully consider the risks and benefits of doing this test in your child.
+A DMSA scan gives the same amount of radiation (dose) that we are normally exposed to over three months.
+The radioisotope that is injected into your child’s body becomes inactive after a few hours and is passed out of their body in urine or faeces (poo).

 How to prepare your child for a DMSA scan

-Your child does not usually need to do anything to prepare for this test, but your doctor will let you know.
-This test takes several hours.
-Because of the long waiting times, you may want to bring books or toys for your child.
 Your doctor may ask whether your child has allergies to any medicines or contrast dye that may be used during the test.

 Older girls may be asked if they are having their period, and about the dates of their last period.
-They may also be asked if they are pregnant or if they could be pregnant.
-This is because ionising radiation from X rays may harm an unborn baby.
-Sometimes your child may be asked to go to the toilet just before the scan to make sure his or her bladder is empty.
+They may also be asked if they are or could be pregnant.
+This is because ionising radiation may harm an unborn baby.

-What happens
+What happens during the scan?

-• The radioisotope is injected into a blood vessel, using a needle or a small plastic tube called a cannula.
+The radioisotope is injected into a blood vessel, using a needle or a small plastic tube called a cannula.
 This is usually in the hand, arm or foot.
 Your child may feel a sharp scratch from the needle.
 A local anaesthetic, a spray or cream, can be put on your child’s skin before inserting the needle or cannula, to make the area feel numb.

-• Your child needs to lie still while a large camera above him or her takes pictures.
-These show the radioisotope that has been taken up by his or her kidneys.
+During the scan, your child lies on a scanning bed.
+They need to lie still while a large camera above them takes pictures.
+These show the radioisotope that has been taken up by their kidneys.

 What to expect afterwards

-Your child may be asked to drink lots of water after the test.
-This will help ‘flush out’ the DMSA from his or her body more quickly.
-Your child can usually go home straight away.
+They may be asked to drink lots of water after the test.
+This will help ‘flush out’ the DMSA from their body more quickly.

 There may be a small amount of DMSA in your child’s urine for 24 hours after the test.

-• If your child uses nappies, put used nappies in a separate bag for 24 hours, then throw them away in your normal rubbish.
+If your child uses nappies, put used nappies in a separate bag for 24 hours, then throw them away in your normal rubbish.
 Remember to wash your hands with water and soap.

-• Pregnant women should avoid direct contact with the child’s urine or faeces for 24 hours.
+Pregnant women should avoid direct contact with the child’s urine or faeces for 24 hours.

 Getting the results